sirbh/helsinki-city-bike/readme.md

 docker compose -f docker-compose.dev.yml up
 ```
 after running the above command the app will be live on `http://localhost:3000/`
--stop and rerun backend container if app shows error message.
+- stop and rerun backend container if app shows error message.

 ## Running the tests